Infection by Site

 Choosing the Right Bacteria and Antibiotic in Novel Anti-infective Discovery

-As widely distributed as they are, many microbes are highly adapted to a specific environment due to metabolic and/or temperature requirements for growth and replication.
+As widely distributed as they are, many microbial pathogens are highly adapted to a specific environment due to metabolic and/or temperature requirements for growth and replication.
 For example, obligate anaerobic bacteria cannot grow in the presence of atmospheric oxygen, as they lack the metabolic pathways to detoxify oxygen radicals.

-Due to these metabolic requirements, there is often a predictable set of microorganisms that commonly cause infections in specific parts of the body.
+Due to these metabolic characteristics, there is often a predictable set of bacterial species that commonly cause site-specific infections in particular parts of the body.

-Below is a figure of some of the common bacteria for select site of infection.
+Below is a figure of some of the common bacteria for select sites of infection.

-In addition to choosing a pathogen that’s appropriate for a location on the body, another important consideration is choosing a relevant antibiotic for use as a control or comparator.
+In addition to choosing a pathogen that’s appropriate for a specific infection site, another important consideration is selecting a relevant antibiotic for use as a control or comparator.
 Antibiotic penetration in the body is dependent on their hydrophilicity or lipophilicity, with the former having lower intracellular penetration and the latter having higher intracellular penetration.
-As such, hydrophilic antibiotics are rarely used to treat intracellular infections, such as Shigella and Listeria [4].
+As such, hydrophilic antibiotics are rarely used to treat intracellular bacterial infections, such as Shigella and Listeria [4].

-In addition, antibiotics are broadly classified as broad spectrum or narrow spectrum.
-Broad spectrum antibiotics are active against a wide range of different bacteria, e.g., Ampicillin, which is active against Gram-positive and Gram-negative species.
-Narrow spectrum antibiotics are active against a select group of microbes, e.g., Fidaxomicin, which is used to treat C. difficle gastrointestinal infections.
+In addition, antibiotics are broadly classified as broad-spectrum or narrow-spectrum.
+Broad-spectrum antibiotics are active against a wide range of different bacterial strains, e.g., Ampicillin, which is active against Gram-positive and Gram-negative bacteria.
+Narrow-spectrum antibiotics are active against a more select group of microbes, e.g., Fidaxomicin, which is used to treat C. difficile gastrointestinal infections.

 The figure below shows a simplified view of general antibiotic coverage.

-If a novel compound being developed is based on an existing antibiotic, then the most appropriate control would be the parent molecule that the new drug is derived from.
-If the drug under development has no chemical or structural similarities to known antibiotics, then a suitable comparator would be an existing antibiotic that’s commonly used to treat the relevant infection.
+If a novel antibiotic compound being developed is based on an existing molecule, then the most appropriate positive control would be the parent drug that the new compound is derived from.
+If the investigational drug has no chemical or structural similarity to known antibiotics, then a suitable comparator would be an existing standard-of-care antibiotic commonly used to treat the relevant infection.

-That being said, one of the first questions that innovators ask themselves when they synthesize a new compound is “what is this active against?”
-In situations like that, Emery Pharma has developed screening panels that can help guide the drug development process.
-Combined with our years of regulatory experience, we can help you not only choose the right tools to use in testing your new drug, but also help to bring it to market.
+That being said, one of the first questions that drug developers ask themselves when they synthesize a new compound is: “What is this active against?”
+In situations like that, Emery Pharma has developed custom screening panels that can help guide the anti-infective drug development process.
+Combined with our years of regulatory experience, we can help you not only choose the right tools to use in testing your new drug, but also help bring it to market.
+Contact us online or call us at +1 (510) 899-8814 to learn more!

 1. Kint N, Alves Feliciano C, Martins MC, Morvan C, Fernandes SF, Folgosa F, Dupuy B, Texeira M, Martin-Verstraete I. How the Anaerobic Enteropathogen Clostridioides difficile Tolerates Low O2 mBio.
 2020 Sep 8;11(5):e01559-20. doi: 10.1128/mBio.01559-20.